igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 #### ABI module ####        {#AbiMod}

-You only need this module if building your code produces link errors regarding missing symbols with names like `__cxa_XXX`.
-In that case, simply link you code against abi.cpp.
+You only need this module if building your code produces link errors regarding missing symbols with strange names like `__cxa_XXX` (where `XXX` is some unusual string).
+In that case, simply link your code against abi.cpp.
 These are symbols related to the way the avr-gcc C++ compiler implements abstract virtual functions.

 #### New module ####           {#NewMod}